 During 2017, the Group has continued to manage the community's concerns related to the cessation of development activities in light of the ongoing arbitration.
-A community engagement programme with former employees of the Group has demonstrated that people feel understandably concerned and frustrated with the current status of the Project, seeking explanations as to why the Romanian authorities continue to refuse the permit a project which would provide a better quality of life for the local communities.
+A community engagement programme with former employees of the Group has demonstrated that people feel understandably concerned and frustrated with the current status of the Project, seeking explanations as to why the Romanian authorities continue to refuse the permits necessary for the implementation of a project which would provide a better quality of life for the local communities.